Luke Gardiner, 1st Viscount Mountjoy (1745-1798),

 Mountjoy House, the headquarters of the Ordnance Survey in Ireland, was already nearly one hundred years old by the time the Survey arrived in 1824.
 It had been built in 1728 by the grandfather of Viscount Mountjoy, also called Luke Gardiner, one of two Keepers of the Park.
 Originally called Castleknock Lodge, it had become known as Mountjoy House over time.
 The first Luke Gardiner had been a property developer in Dublin and is famous for laying out Gardiner’s Mall, which was later renamed Sackville Street and then became O’Connell Street.
 He bequeathed his Estate to his son, Charles, who, in turn, left it to his son, Luke.

-Private residences and interests gradually disappeared from the Phoenix Park, following the purchase by the government of the Viceregal Lodge (now Áras an Uachtaráin) in 1782.
-By the end of the eighteenth century, Mountjoy House had also been bought by the Government for the Secretary of War.
-By 1812, barracks and a parade ground had been built to house the cavalry escort for the Lord Lieutenant of Ireland, resident at the Viceregal Lodge, and became known as Mountjoy Barracks.
-As a military building, it came under the control of the Board of Ordnance, and in 1825, this “admirable house” [2] was handed over for the use of the recently established Trigonometrical Survey of Ireland.
+Private residences and interests gradually disappeared from the Phoenix Park once the Viceregal Lodge (now Áras an Uachtaráin) was bought by the government in 1782.
+Following Mountjoy’s death in 1798, the government bought the house for the Secretary of War.
+By 1812, barracks and a parade ground had been built to house the cavalry escort for the Lord Lieutenant of Ireland, resident at the Viceregal Lodge, and the whole site had become known as Mountjoy Barracks.
+As a military building, it came under the control of the Board of Ordnance, then, in 1825, this “admirable house” [2] was handed over for the use of the recently established Trigonometrical Survey of Ireland.

 __________________